mgalardini/pyseer/docs/tutorial.rst

 First, count the k-mers from the assemblies::

+   mkdir -p assemblies
+   cd assemblies
-   tar xf assemblies.tar.bz2
+   tar xvf ../assemblies.tar.bz2
-   fsm-lite -l fsm_file_list.txt -s 6 -S 610 -v -t fsm_kmers | gzip -c - > fsm_kmers.txt.gz
+   fsm-lite -l ../fsm_file_list.txt -s 6 -S 610 -v -t fsm_kmers | gzip -c - > ../fsm_kmers.txt.gz

 This will require you to have `fsm-lite <https://github.com/nvalimak/fsm-lite>`_ installed If you do not have the time/resources to do this, you can follow the rest of these steps using the